-Single-material soft robotic skin and impedance-based multimodal touch
+Single-material soft robotic skin for multimodal e-skin sensing

 Updated technical brief - May 2026